TomPecher/Algorithm-Testing/Stack/stack.md

 is_empty()            - Returns True if stack contains no items, returns False otherwise.

-push(items)           - Inserts the specified item at the end of the stack.
+push(item)            - Inserts the specified item at the end of the stack.

 pop()                 - Returns the item at the end of the stack (if it exists), removing it in the process.